 To appraise a vehicle, please select a model below:

-Based on an Asia-developed model that once would have been considered utterly too small for American drivers, the Chevy Spark might make sense to post-recession households and young buyers lucky enough to land that first real job.
-Chevrolet's entry-level hatchback is plenty stingy with fuel and blessed with a city-friendly size.
-And though it weighs barely more than a ton and is one of the least expensive new cars available, the Spark has the "real car" driving characteristics and real-car content that inexpensive economy cars of the past almost universally lacked.
+Based on a Korean-developed model that once would have been considered simply too small for American drivers, the Chevy Spark makes plenty of sense today for post-recession households and young buyers lucky enough to land that first real job.
+Chevrolet's entry-level hatchback is stingy with fuel, and its city-friendly dimensions are in tune with our increasingly urban-centric times.
+Moreover, although it weighs barely more than a ton and is one of the least expensive new cars available, the Spark has the "real car" driving characteristics and feature content that inexpensive economy cars of the past almost universally lacked.

 If you are looking for newer years, visit our new Chevrolet Spark page.